m3g/topolink/julia/README.md

 ```
 C  = cmatrix( models, get = "n11" )
 ```
-and this can be plot with
+and this can be plotted with
 ```
 heatmap(C,color=cgrad(:tempo))
 heatmap!(xlabel="XL index",ylabel="XL index",title="Number of models satisfying both links")